B.C. Binning House, 1941

 Designed by B.C.
 Binning with consulting architects C.E.
 Ned Pratt and R.A.D.
 Berwick

 There is currently a development application in front of the District of West Vancouver for a heritage revitalization agreement on the property.
-The proposal would see the house restored with some alterations in exchange for increased density allowing for a much larger garage and caretaker suite, and a new house to be built on what is now the existing terrace.
+The proposal would see the house restored with some alterations in exchange for increased density allowing for a much larger garage and caretaker suite, and a new house to be built on what is now the existing terrace and yard.

 - November 16, 2017: District of West Vancouver Design Review Committee considered the proposal and passed the following recommendations.
 According to the District, the proponent is required to address the recommendations and resubmit to the Design Review Committee for consideration.

 THAT the Design Review Committee commends the applicant for the restoration of the Binning House and that the committee recommends RESUBMISSION that addresses the following concerns:

 - Volume, scale and proximity of the J House in relationship to the Binning House;

 - Provide a landscape plan for the entire site;

 - Provide details of the green roof and planting materials;